What is this documentary about?

 Is this film about poverty?

 The documentary moves beyond poverty as a sole explanatory frame.
 Instead, it locates suffering at the intersection of geography, infrastructure, and policy.
-The narrator reflects on a “lottery of health” — the arbitrary chance of being born where access exists versus where it does not — situating the issue in global inequality rather than individual poverty.
+The characters reflect on a “lottery of health” — the arbitrary chance of being born where access exists versus where it does not — situating the issue in global inequality rather than individual poverty.

 What makes this documentary distinct from traditional medical films?